sklagat45/AYTP/backend/README.md

-# AYTP Teaching and Learning Forum
+# AYTP Teaching and Learning Forum backend

 This project is built on React as a frontend and Django rest framework api as a backend application.

-## Project Build Process
+## Backend Build Process

 The front end application is done with [React](https://github.com/facebook/create-react-app) and [Tailwind CSS](https://tailwindcss.com/docs/guides/create-react-app).
 Resides in the frontend directory.